Pokoi/ImageGenerator/README.md

 ### Prerequisites

 The project is developed in Unity environment using C#.
 [Unity Engine](https://unity.com/) must be installed to compile the project.
+Unity version used in the development process was 2019.2.9.

 No aditional libraries are needed.